kalekdev/uni/fundamentals/physics.typ

 In special relativity, time and distances become relative to the velocity of particles.

-_Postulate_ - Something assumed as true in a theory.
+_Postulate_ - Something given as true in a theory.

 It is based on 2 postulates:
 + The laws of physics are invariant in all inertial frames of reference.
 This is known as the principle of relativity.